 - Point out related moments in your lives as they happen: “Hey look, Todd is reading through the game guide, figuring out how to do the puzzle he’s stuck on.”
 Maybe they don’t notice those moments on their own, caught up in their own things.

 - Invite your spouse/partner to get directly involved: “Todd and I are trying to figure out this puzzle he’s stuck on, can you help us?”
 Hands on observations can be really helpful in seeing the learning that is happening.
 Even better, ask him to play!
 Often parents don’t realize how much quick thinking and analysis is going on during game play until they try it themselves and all of sudden have to manage their health level, their map, and their weapons, while quickly contemplating the most effective moves to make.

 - Is there a book on the topic you think they’d find particularly helpful?
 If they don’t like to read, what about an audiobook?
-More and more books have audio editions and they might be a great fit with driving to work or while doing work around the house.
+A podcast episode?

 If there’s not a particular issue, you might want to generally help them feel involved and engaged in everyone’s day-to-day lives.
 You could snap and send a few pictures during the day, letting them see what you’re up to and including a brief description.
 Or you could put that information on a blog, even making it invite only so you share what the kids are up to only with close family.
 If you think they’d benefit from seeing other unschooling families in action, maybe find an unschooling gathering or conference through an online group with whom you feel a connection.
 If you have a local group, maybe set up a weekend park day so that more spouses/partners are able to attend.